Drivers ‘thrown out like trash’ while shopping at Buc-ee’s store

 “I can understand not allowing parking for extended time.
 No overnight parking etc. But all of that could be covered under loitering.
 We were 1 truck trying to have the Buc-ee’s experience and were thrown out like we were trash,” she continued.

-Buc-ee’s does have a noted “no trucks” rule with signs posted at each location.
+Buc-ee’s stores do have a noted “no trucks” rule with signs posted at each location.

 “You know, your store has to receive deliveries, and that’s one thing that bothers us truckers the most,” Dawn said to My San Antonio News.
 “We’re good enough to bring your fuel and products, but we’re not good enough to shop in your stores?”